raunakpreetsingh3-hue/indian-stock-market-analytics-dashboard/README.md

 # 📈 Key Business Insights

-- Market turnover exhibited a strong upward trend over the years.
+- Market turnover increased significantly between 2000 and 2021, indicating sustained growth in trading activity.
 - RELIANCE, SBIN, and ICICIBANK consistently ranked among the top companies by turnover.
-- Trading Volume and Turnover demonstrated a strong positive relationship.
+- Trading Volume and Turnover showed a strong positive relationship across the dataset.
-- Medium delivery category accounted for more than 50% of all trading observations.
+- The Medium delivery category accounted for over half of all trading observations.
-- Average Daily Return across the dataset was slightly negative (-0.08%).
+- The average daily return across the dataset was slightly negative (-0.08%).
 - Higher delivery percentages did not consistently correspond to higher average daily returns.

 ---

 # 🧹 Data Cleaning & Preparation

-The following preprocessing steps were performed before analysis:
+The dataset was prepared before analysis by performing the following steps:

 - Removed duplicate records
-- Corrected data types
+- Corrected inconsistent data types
 - Handled missing values
 - Converted percentage columns
 - Created calculated columns